 Thinking about regenerative medicine can bring up a lot of questions, and that’s completely normal.
 We believe the path to healing should be clear and supportive from start to finish.
 Our process is designed to be a partnership, where we work with you to understand your health goals and create a plan that feels right.
 Let’s walk through what your treatment journey with us looks like, step by step, so you know exactly what to expect.

-Step 1: Your Personal Consultation
+Step 1: Your In-Depth Personal Consultation

 Your journey begins with a personal consultation.
 This is a dedicated time for you to sit down with our medical team and have an open conversation about your health.
 We’ll review your medical history, discuss the symptoms you’re experiencing, and get a clear picture of how your condition affects your daily life.
 This is also your opportunity to ask us anything.
 We’ll explain how regenerative therapies work for your specific situation and determine if you are a good candidate for treatment.
 Together, we’ll create a personalized protocol designed to address the root cause of your discomfort and help you get back to living well.

-Step 2: The Treatment Procedure
+Step 2: The Day of Your Treatment

 The treatment itself is a straightforward, minimally invasive procedure performed right here in our clinic.
 We use umbilical cord-derived mesenchymal stem cells (MSCs), which are sourced from FDA-compliant, accredited tissue banks.
 These cells are young, vibrant, and packed with powerful healing properties.
 The procedure involves a simple injection of these cells directly into the targeted area.
 There’s no need for surgery or a lengthy hospital stay.
 Our entire process adheres to the strictest safety and quality standards, ensuring you receive a treatment that is both effective and reliable.
 We prioritize your comfort and safety above all else, making the experience as smooth as possible.

-Step 3: Your Recovery and Follow-Up Plan
+Step 3: Your Personalized Recovery and Follow-Up Care

 After your treatment, your body begins its natural healing process.
 It’s common to feel some mild tenderness or swelling at the injection site for a day or two, but this typically resolves quickly.
 Unlike surgery, there is minimal downtime, and most people can return to their normal activities shortly after.
 Your journey doesn’t end when you leave our office.
 We will create a dedicated follow-up plan to monitor your progress and support your recovery.
 These check-ins allow us to track your improvements and ensure you are getting the best possible results.
 Our goal is to see you achieve lasting relief and a better quality of life, and you can see what that looks like for our other patients by reading their testimonials.